 Overall, it's a pretty simple project.
 With the addition of the valances, and the right material, it will be equally at home in a casual office setting or the front room of your home.

-Wherever you decide to put it, to view the plans just click on the link below.
+Wherever you decide to put it, to view the bookcase plans just click here.
 If you'd like to download a copy to your computer, right click then "save-as".
 Either way, you'll need the Adobe reader to view the file.